Sudhansh6/Image-Colorization/README.md

 This algorithm is extremely fast as it requires only one forward pass and one backward pass.
 If we were to solve this problem conventionally, we would have proceeded in the following manner.
 For each weight and bias in the network, we would have calculated the change in the output/cost function with respect to to the change in the parameter being considered.
 This is basically from the first principles of calculus.
 Notice that we repeat this process for each weight and bias and the network.
 If there were a million parameters, we would have million forward and backward passes.
 The elegancy of Back propagation is visible in this scenario.
 We calculate the gradients of all parameters in a single go.
 Therefore, Back Propagation provides an intuitive and simple method to train our network via gradient descent.

+> 23rd April to 14th May

 ## Chapter 3 - Improving the way neural networks learn

 Content in this chapter: Improving cost functions - cross-entropy cost function; Regularization methods - L1, L2, dropout, artificial expansion of training data; Weights initializationl Heuristics for hyperparameters.

 ### The cross entropy cost function